- What is distance?

-Working with the example by hand, you'll get
+Working out the example by hand, you get:

 √[36 + 100] =

-which is approximately equal to 11.66.
-Note that when you take the square root, you will get a positive and negative values, but since you are dealing with the distance, you are only concerned with the positive result.
+which is equal to approximately 11.66.
+Note, that when you take the square root, you will get a positive and negative result, but since you are dealing with distance, you are only concerned with the positive result.
+The calculator will go through this calculations step by step to give you the result in exact and approximate formats.